baselime/docs/analysing-data/home.md

 ## Traces

-The traces view displays the traces found in your service within the selected timeframe.
+The traces view displays the traces captured from your service within the selected timeframe.
 It includes a trace scatter plot, where the y-axis is the duration of the traces and the x-axis is the timestamp.
 In addition to the scatter plot, the trace view displays a list of traces from your service in chronological order.

 You can search and filter traces using the search bar and the filter button.